We may earn a small commission from purchases made through our links, at no extra cost to you. Learn more...

-HighLevel and HubSpot are two all-in-one sales and marketing platforms with a lot of emphasis on CRM (custom relationship management).
+HighLevel and HubSpot are all-in-one sales and marketing platforms with a lot of emphasis on CRM (customer relationship management).
 HubSpot is very innovative, but the same can be said about HighLevel.

 HighLevel was not always the one-stop sales and marketing platform it is today.
-It started in 2018 as an agency and grew into a full-fledged business solution that’s growing very fast and getting more and more popular by the day.
+It started in 2018 as an agency and grew into a full-fledged business solution.
+The platform still continues to grow very fast and is getting more and more popular by the day.

-This article will be a HighLevel vs. HubSpot comparison.
-We’ll inspect the most important and interesting facets of these two platforms.
-So, let’s get started.
+In this article, we’ll inspect the most important and interesting facets of these two platforms.
+Let’s get started.

 Who Is HighLevel for?

 There’s no doubt who HighLevel caters to.
 Its motto is “for agencies, by an agency.”
-The company itself started as a marketing agency but over time transformed into a full-suite sales and marketing solution.
-It never forgot its roots, so it wanted to share its previous experience with other agencies and help them achieve success based on its firsthand knowledge.
+The company itself started as a marketing agency but transformed into a full-suite sales and marketing solution over time.

 Who Is HubSpot for?

 HubSpot, on the other hand, definitely works for end-users.
-It would work well for any type of business owner.
+In fact, it would work well for any type of business owner.

-However, according to the stats from a large study published on Enlyft, the bulk of the businesses that use HubSpot belong to the category of small businesses, both revenue-wise and based on the number of employees.
-In second place come medium-size businesses, with large businesses taking up the least percentage.
+However, according to the stats from a large study published on Enlyft, the bulk of businesses that use HubSpot belong to the category of small businesses, both revenue-wise and based on the number of employees.
+In second place come medium-size businesses, with large businesses making up the least percentage.

-The study also shows that the platform is mainly used in these 3 industries: computer software, marketing & advertising, and IT.
+The study also shows that the platform is mainly used in these three industries: computer software, marketing & advertising, and IT.

-By inference, it can be said that the company is best, but not exclusively, suited for small businesses (despite formerly being focused mainly on medium-size companies) and businesses within the aforementioned industries.
+It can be said that the company is best suited to small businesses, but it can be equally well suited to medium-sized businesses – certainly anyone in the IT or marketing industry.
 HubSpot works well for businesses in their initial phase as well as for growing businesses because it’s extremely scalable.

-HighLevel offers two plans or, as it calls them, accounts: the Agency Starter Account that costs $97/month and the Agency Unlimited Account priced at $297/month.
+HighLevel offers two plans or, as it calls them, accounts.
+There’s the Agency Starter Account and the Agency Unlimited Account.

 Agency Starter Account